yangyunshi/yangyunshi.github.io/projects/koa_finder.md

 Description via the [Build4Good Event Page](https://purplemaia.org/event/build4good/)<br><br>

 For this project, I was the lead Python programmer responsible for getting the quantitative data from uploaded coral images.
-Researching and utilizing the OpenCV package and the K-means clustering algorithm, I wrote a program that takes an image, finds the most dominant colors in the image, and returns the data as a pie chart which dislays the colors found in the image and their approximate frequency.
+Researching and utilizing the OpenCV package and the K-means clustering algorithm, I wrote a program that takes an image, finds the most dominant colors in the image, and returns the data as a pie chart which displays the colors found in the image and their approximate frequency.
 Additionally, I also wrote code to analyze an image and highlight corals in the image that match a chosen coral color selected from a standard set of colors established by the [Hawaiian Ko'a Card](https://coralwatch.org/wp-content/uploads/2023/11/2020_Bahr-etal-The-Hawaiian-Ko%CA%BBa-Card-coral-health-and-bleaching-assessment-tool.pdf).<br><br>

 Through this awesome experience, I learned a lot about large language models, machine learning, AI, the Hawai'i community, Python, OpenCV, collaborative software engineering, and the potential for the use of tech in serving our communities.